 - Infrastructure: Operating rooms, patient rooms, laboratories.

-- State of Disrepair: Advanced, with signs of deterioration and vandalism.
+- State of disrepair: Advanced, with signs of deterioration and vandalism.

 - Access: Moderate, but some parts are closed to the public.